 Could you imagine a polar bear in 40°C heat, or a lion in a cage?
 It was a cruel setup that wouldn’t be permitted today, but even though it was a slightly different time, the photographs are still hard to believe…

 There are still traces of the zoo today.
 In fact, this building above has been converted into a library.
-Where the lions were once incarcerated, there are rows of books, and where polar bears once roamed, there’s an octagonal enclosure vaguely replicating the Artic landscape.
+Where the lions were once incarcerated, there are rows of books, and where polar bears once roamed, there’s an octagonal enclosure vaguely replicating the Arctic landscape.